 What do I need before I start?

-Date, city, state/country (if foreign country) of your marriage.
+Date, city, state (or country) of your marriage

-List of personal property and real estate (real property) that you want the court to award you or your spouse, if any.
+List of personal property and real estate (real property) that you want the judge to award you or your spouse

 It could take up to an hour to finish.
 If you don't have enough time, save your answers by creating a free account with LawHelp Interactive.
 You can create an account before you start or after you finish the interview.